 To do our mud painting, we waited for a sunny day and took the fun outside!
 This was a good choice, because it was a lot less stressful to me (the mess adverse) to know that any stray mud would be in it’s natural environment.

 First, we first drew our image with markers, just as the illustrator in the book did.
 Then, we collected some mud from the yard, watered it down, and painted over our images!

 Here are our final paintings!

-My daughter drew a collection of shapes and letters on her page, but whatever she intended to draw has been obliterated by her enthusiasm for the mud painting portion of the activity!
+My older daughter drew a collection of shapes and letters on her page, but whatever she intended to draw has been obliterated by her enthusiasm for the mud painting portion of the activity!

 I drew an image of myself, because it would be fun to get all dirty.
 I was the only one who used my fingers.
 (Can I tell you the truth, though?
 I hate to get messy and couldn’t wait to wash my hands!!)

 My son was the most creative.
 Although he did not want to draw a dinosaur, he had a perfect set of friends in mind: a pig and his friend turtle!
 I love his careful end result.

 Our mud paintings were done on card stock, but even this paper feels quite thin.
 We definitely needed a thicker canvas.

 It takes time for the mud to dry on the page, and the pages still feel quite heavy.
 I did warn them that we were not going to keep the mud art for long hanging out around our house.
 Nevertheless, the creation process was a fun one, and as we reread I’m a Dirty Dinosaur now, my daughter loves to recall her own dirty painting too!